-The applicant has previously been charged with animal cruelty under state or local law; or has been evicted, had to relinquish a pet or been prohibited from future pet ownership due to pet rule violations or a court order refusing to register the pet and will inform the family of their right to appeal the decision in accordance with the PHA's grievance procedures.
+The applicant has previously been charged with animal cruelty under state or local law; or has been evicted, had to relinquish a pet or been prohibited from future pet ownership due to pet rule violations or a court order

 The PHA reasonably determines that the pet owner is unable to keep the pet in compliance with the pet rules and other lease obligations.
 The pet's temperament and behavior may be considered as a factor in determining the pet owner's ability to comply with provisions of the lease.